cakejs/twitch-stream-events/README.md

 # Twitch Stream Events Pipeline

 A small webhook pipeline for title, category and online status changes.
-These are passed to a socket.io instance for other applications to consume through callbacks
+These are passed to a socket.io instance for other applications to consume through callbacks.

 ![console output](log.png)